AdobeDocs/app-builder/getting_started/first_app.md

 1. `e2e`: this folder is intended for  end-to-end tests
 1. `manifest.yml`: this file describes the backend actions you would like to deploy or to redeploy.
     - The manifest file contents shoud adhere to the [OpenWhisk deployment YAML specification](https://github.com/apache/openwhisk-wskdeploy/tree/master/specification#package-specification).
 Once defined, the [CLI](https://github.com/adobe/aio-cli) use this file to deploy or redeploy actions.
 You might see values like `$CUSTOMER_PROFILE_TENANT` listed on this page.
 These are environment variables that you can define in your `.env` file.
-1. `package.json`: this file describles project definition and various metadata relevant to the project.
+1. `package.json`: this file describes project definition and various metadata relevant to the project.
     - It is used to give information to npm that allows it to identify the project as well as handle the project's dependencies.
 Learn more [here](https://nodejs.org/en/knowledge/getting-started/npm/what-is-the-file-package-json/).
 1. `.aio`: this file contains config variables that are useful for the [CLI](https://github.com/adobe/aio-cli) to facilitate the app, e.g. supported API services. **This file can be committed to a source code versioning system.**
     - You can manually update the file or use the `aio config` commands to add or to remove configurations.
 Learn more about the [Config Plugin](https://github.com/adobe/aio-cli-plugin-config).
 1. `.env`: this file contains environment variables that are useful for the app during development, e.g. Adobe I/O Runtime credentials and Adobe Product API tenant specifics (API key, secrets, etc.)
     - The environment variables defined here can be used in the application (e.g. in `manifest.yml`).
 If you've set up credentials for the selected workspaces, you should be able to see some of those values prepopulated upon initialization, like `AIO_runtime_auth` and `AIO_runtime_namespace`.
-    - This file is automatically included in `.gitignore`. **It is not intented be shared given the credentails and secrets listed.**
+    - This file is automatically included in `.gitignore`. **It is not intented be shared given the credentials and secrets listed.**
 1. `console.json`: this file contains the credentials set up through your Project Firefly project.
-    - This file is also automatically included in `.gitignore`. **It is not intented be shared given the credentails and secrets listed.**
+    - This file is also automatically included in `.gitignore`. **It is not intented be shared given the credentials and secrets listed.**
     - This file can be downloaded directly from the [Adobe Developer Console](https://console.adobe.io/) as well.
 You can retrieve it by going to a workspace, and clicking on the `Download all` button.

 ## 6.Developing the Application